 Fundamentally there are two types of creative people.
 Those with true Creative Ability (or skills) and those with Creative Power (the will).

 Undoubtedly people with high Creative Ability are the ones we want first on the team.
 They are the visualisers, the engineers, the artists and the linguists.
 With them on the team – pointed in the direction of a real problem to solve for the business or society – quickly they can visualise and imagine how things could be different or better.

 Then partner them with those with Creative Power.
 These are the people in your organisation with the will and capability to make creativity, commercial.
-When paired up with those with creative ability and skill, they can enable new ideas to survive the firestorm of criticism and reluctance for change present in so many risk-averse cultures.
+When paired up with those with creativity ability and skill, they can enable new ideas to survive the firestorm of criticism and reluctance for change present in so many risk averse cultures.

 They are determined to move ideas to reality.
 They see the potential in a sketch or a storyboard and can visualise how to produce the outcome quickly.

 Creativity for them is like yoga for their mind – whatever their day job they will gravitate to a new idea like a child to a toy – with energy and enthusiasm.
 They will find resources and bring different skills to cut through the organisational apathy to get things done.
 They are the innovation managers, the design practitioners, the programme leaders.
 They just need great ingredients and they will work their magic to transform ideas into innovation.